urob/zmk-auto-layer/README.md

      to_ru = <0x8070026>;  # int code for your hotkey to switch to Russian (in this example: LG(N9)) };
    ```
-8. Add your custom keys to the keymap.
+4. Add your new keys into the same keymap file.
-9. Build and flash the firmware to your keyboard.
+5. Build and flash the firmware to your keyboard.

 # Russian